syncfusion-content/blazor-docs/blazor/predefined-dialogs/getting-started.md

 ### Show prompt dialog

-A `Prompt` dialog is used to get input from user by using [DialogService.PromptAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html#Syncfusion_Blazor_Popups_SfDialogService_PromptAsync_System_String_System_String_Syncfusion_Blazor_Popups_DialogOptions_) method.
-When the user enters ‘OK’, the input value is returned.
-When they click ‘Cancel’, the null value is returned.
+A `Prompt` dialog is used to get input from the user by using the [DialogService.PromptAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html#Syncfusion_Blazor_Popups_SfDialogService_PromptAsync_System_String_System_String_Syncfusion_Blazor_Popups_DialogOptions_) method.
+When the user clicks ‘OK,’ the input value is returned.
+When they click ‘Cancel,’ the null value is returned.

 Use the following code to render a simple prompt dialog in an application: